MateoRosas/MathOperationMatrix-in-C/README.md

 The version of each matrix multiplication is shown below:

-MultiplyMatrix_Array: This is based on the multiplication of matrices that we commonly perform, without taking into account the memory space we use for the result of the multiplication.
+**MultiplyMatrix_Array**: This is based on the multiplication of matrices that we commonly perform, without taking into account the memory space we use for the result of the multiplication.
 As a result, when multiplying matrices with a number greater than 800, there is a segmentation fault (core dumb), which indicates that it accesses memory that does not belong to the program.

 ```
 void multMatrix(int N, int matrixA[N][N], int matrixB[N][N], int matrixC[N][N]){